arangodb/arangodb/Documentation/Books/AQL/Views/README.md

 ============

-Conceptually a **view** is just another document data source, similar to an array or a document/edge collection.
-The only distinction is that when querying views the **VIEW** keyword must be specified in the **FOR** statement just before the view name, e.g.:
+Conceptually a **view** is just another document data source, similar to an array or a document/edge collection, e.g.:

 FOR doc IN exampleView
   FILTER ...
   SORT ...
   RETURN ...